 If you’re applying for a conventional mortgage loan, a decent LTV ratio is 80%.
 That’s because many lenders expect borrowers to pay at least 20% of their home’s value upfront as a down payment.

 Mortgage loans backed by the Federal Housing Authority (FHA) come with a different set of rules.
 For homebuyers who are trying to qualify for an FHA loan, an acceptable loan-to-value ratio is 96.5% if your credit score is at least 580.
 If your credit score falls between 500 and 579, your LTV ratio can’t be higher than 90%.

 For example, if you’re buying a home that’s appraised at $200,000, your loan can’t be more than $180,000.
 That means a minimum $20,000 down payment so that you stay at 90% LTV ratio.

 USDA Loans and VA Loans Allow 100% LTV

-If you’re applying for a loan that doesn’t require a down payment (like a USDA loan or VA loan), your LTV ratio can be as high as 100%.
-Of course, you’ll need to meet other qualifications in order to be eligible for those kinds of mortgages, such as income requirements and property location rules or veteran status.
+If you’re applying for a loan that may not require a down payment such as a USDA loan or VA loan, your LTV ratio can be as high as 100%.
+Of course, you’ll need to meet other qualifications in order to be eligible for those kinds of mortgages, such as income requirements and property location rules or specific military status.

 Refinancing a Loan LTV